 15kW solar system

-A 15,000 watt system will use from 30 to 45 panels.
+A 15,000 watt system will use from 27 to 38 solar panels.
 The modules can generate around 2,600 kWh of electricity per month on average (varies by location).
 The solar array will need 950 square feet of space on the roof or ground.

 How much does it cost?

 The average sticker price before tax credit is $26,000 to $41,000 for a grid-tied 15kW solar system.